runspired/liquid-fire-hooks/README.md

 This will run the default blueprint which additionally installs `liquid-fire`.

-### didAnimateTransition
+## Hooks

+#### Available Hooks

+- willAnimate *(liquid-fire-tweenlite only)*
+- willAnimateIn *(liquid-fire-tweenlite only)*
+- willAnimateOut *(liquid-fire-tweenlite only)*
+- didAnimate
+- didAnimateIn
+- didAnimateOut

+> On default `liquid-fire` transitions, `didAnimate`/`didAnimateIn`/`didAnimateOut` will all fire once
+> the entire transition has completed.
+On `liquid-fire-tweenlite`, these will fire at more appropriate times
+> e.g. when the old/new content has completed animating for In/Out and only after the entire transition
+> is done for `didAnimate`.

-By default, only transitions utilizing the `default` transition will have `didAnimateTransition` triggered, to have a specific transition trigger the hook, you will need to use the `with-hook` transition.
+By default, only transitions utilizing the `default` transition will have hooks triggered, to have a specific transition trigger the hook, you will need to use the `with-hook` transition.

 How to use the `with-hook`